 Potatoes, grains and other vegetables that have protein will likely be limited.

 Children and adults also need to avoid certain other foods and beverages, including many diet sodas and other drinks that contain aspartame (NutraSweet, Equal).
-Aspartame, found in many artificial sweeteners, releases phenylalanine when digested.
+Aspartame is an artificial sweetener made with phenylalanine.